Module 7 of 10

 - Don't ship broken code (tsc-check)

-Everything else is optional complexity.
+Everything else is optional.
 If you find yourself manually doing something at the start or end of every session, that's a candidate for a hook.
 But start with these three and add more only when you feel a specific need.

 Your setup now runs on autopilot in the background.
 Configuration is backed up automatically.
 Dangerous commands are caught before they run.
 Code quality is checked as you work.
 None of this costs tokens.
 None of it requires your attention.
 It just works.